For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If your stomach is at the stage of eating itself before you even leave the house, chances are you'll order with your eyes rather than your stomach.
 And this never works out well for your wallet.

-Unlike in the US, all restaurant employees in the UK will be getting paid at least the minimum wage.
+All restaurant employees in the UK will be getting paid at least the minimum wage.

-There's a tendency for British people to tip staff regardless, for fear of seeming rude or tight.
+You might feel pressure to tip staff regardless, for fear of seeming rude or tight.
 But, this is not how tipping culture works.

-Many restaurants (particularly in cities like London) will already include a service charge directly on your bill.
+Many restaurants (particularly in cities like London) will already include a service charge on your bill.
 Keep an eye on this in case you end up tipping twice.

 17. Look out for loyalty schemes